Hyperlexia

 Yes.
 Not only can he read English books, he can also read two Japanese alphabets (ひらがな (hiragana) and カタカナ (katakana))!

-Do you worry that your child is developing differently to his peers?
+Do you worry that your child is developing differently from his peers?

 Yes, sometimes.
-But not because of who he is; rather I worry about who other people are.
-People can be cruel when faced with anything that is unfamiliar or different.
+But not because of who he is; rather, I worry about who other people are.
+People can be cruel when faced with anything unfamiliar or different.
 I want to build up El’s emotional firewall so that he can be resilient, strong, and love his neurotype.

 What do you mean by neurotype, and why is it important?